AWS Elastic Kubernetes Service (EKS)#

 Install drivers#

-After your drivers are installed, you are ready to test your cluster.
+After you have confirmed your drivers are installed, you are ready to test your cluster.

 Let’s create a sample pod that uses some GPU compute to make sure that everything is working as expected.